-The Fund limits its exposure to credit risk by investing only with counterparties that have high credit ratings and in United States Treasury securities.
+The Fund limits its exposure to credit risk by investing only with counterparties that have high credit ratings, such as the Bank of Jamaica, Government of Jamaica, and United States Treasury.
 Therefore, management does not expect any counterparty to fail to meet its obligations.

-The Fund has documented investment policies in place, which guide in managing credit risk on investment securities, certificates of deposit and securities purchased under resale agreements.
+The Fund has documented investment policies in place, which guide in managing credit risk on investment securities and resale agreements.
 The Fund's exposure and the credit ratings of its counterparties are continually monitored and the aggregate value of transactions concluded is spread amongst approved counterparties based on their credit ratings and limits set.